Remember the Anchorage Music Scene?

 Show Bands

-A fellow by the name of Doug Hager became a local Anchorage, Alaska legend as Mr. White Keys.
+A fellow by the name of Doug Hager became a local Anchorage, Alaska legend known as Mr. White Keys.

 I first met Mr. White Keys when KAKM channel 7 had him host a series of local radio DJ stories for the weekly Anchorage TV magazine show, "Southcentral".